migapple/DevisesConvertisseur/README.md

+# Devises Convertisseur

 For any questions or issues, please contact: michel.garlandat@icloud.com

-How to play

-select the Quiz

 Privacy Policy

-This app does not collect any personal data.
+This app does not collect, store or share any personal data.
+Exchange rates are fetched from open.er-api.com (no account required).
+No analytics, no tracking, no advertising.

 © Michel Garlandat